My Last Game At Maple Leaf Gardens.

 I never went back inside and I never will.

-The following week the festivities switched over to the Leafs new home, The Air Canada Centre.
-I have attended many games and many other events over the last couple decades.
-I have never left the ACC with the same hard to describe feeling I always had when I left Maple Leaf Gardens.
+The following week the festivities switched over to the Leafs new home, The Air Canada Centre where I have attended many games and other events over the last couple decades.
+I have never left the ACC with the same hard to describe feeling that I always felt when I left Maple Leaf Gardens.
 It is hard to put my finger on the exact reason as to why I have such fondness for that old building on Carlton Street.
-But even after so much time has and will continue to pass, I still have such vivid memories of my first game, my last game and so many games in between.
+But even after so much time has and will continue to pass, I still have such vivid memories of my first game, my final game and so many other games in between.
 There were just so many games that had me leaving the Gardens with either a smile or a frown on my face.

-Being a diehard Leaf fan all my life, I am sure that the frowns outnumbered the smiles at least three to one.
+Being a diehard Leaf fan all my life, I am pretty sure that the frowns outnumbered the smiles by at least three to one.

 It would be a pretty safe bet that I frowned a lot more than I smiled when I went to my church.